We all do our best to avoid it, but sometimes small businesses and the self-employed can end up with a penalty from HMRC.

 If you receive a penalty, there’s a chance you'll be able to appeal if there were extenuating circumstances that prevented you from filing your tax return on time.

 Your case will be considered on an individual basis, and HMRC will still want to see that you took reasonable care to meet your tax obligations.

 The appeal process varies depending on the penalty you’ve received.
 You should usually appeal within 30 days of the date on your penalty notice.
-However, if you were affected by coronavirus and your penalty was issued anytime from February 2020, then HMRC will allow an additional three months for you to send an appeal.
+However, if you were affected by coronavirus and your penalty was issued before 1 October 2021, then HMRC will allow an additional three months for you to send an appeal.